Airport Security Fails 17 Times Out of 18 In Minneapolis

 "When asked about Thursday's failing grade, the TSA said, 'TSA cannot confirm or deny the results of internal tests and condemns the release of any information that could compromise our nation's security.'"

-Yeah, but $deity forbid i should take some water (Score:2)
+Yeah, but $deity forbid i should take some water (Score:5, Funny)

 The TSA is 100% effective in detecting bottles of Breast milk and preventing them from being taken on board the aircraft,